-It is stunning that the FBI failed to follow its own written procedures, particularly in a case where the cyber attack may have threatened national security.
-And it is vitally important that the American public is fully informed about the extent of Russian interference with the 2016 election.
+It is stunning that the FBI failed to follow its own written procedures, particularly where the cyber attack may have threatened national security.
+And it is vitally important that the American public is fully informed about the extent of Russian interference with the 2016 election.14

-EPIC will keep the you apprised of the documents we receive in our FOIA cases.
+EPIC will keep you apprised of the documents we receive in our FOIA cases.
 We look forward to working with the Committee on the cybersecurity risks to democratic institutions.